DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/index.md

     -   Customer bank account changes workflow
     -   ABN lookup and validation (Australia only)
     -   IRD number validation (New Zealand only)
-    -   VCustomer bank account format validation
+    -   Customer bank account format validation
     -   Customer references
     -   Option to use Customer's payment terms for Due date on Interest notes
     -   Import customer remittance files